-Community Advisory Group Feedback
+Community Advisory Group Feedback:

-- The option that maximizes capacity and minimizes congestion - 2 auxiliary lanes seems like the right decision - Combined with transit considerations, 1 auxiliary lane is appropriate - 2 auxiliary lanes addresses congestion and is the best value - Congestion and safety are major CAG values and priorities, having auxiliary lanes addresses these priorities
+- The option that maximizes capacity and minimizes congestion. - Two auxiliary lanes seems like the right decision. - Combined with transit considerations, one auxiliary lane is appropriate. - Two auxiliary lanes addresses congestion and is the best value. - Congestion and safety are major CAG values and priorities, having auxiliary lanes addresses these priorities.

-Equity Advisory Group Feedback
+Equity Advisory Group Feedback:

-- Want to understand differences in property impacts & displacements between 1 and 2 aux lanes - Both travel time and environmental impacts are important from an equity standpoint - Consider projected demographic changes
+- Want to understand differences in property impacts & displacements between one and two auxiliary lanes. - Both travel time and environmental impacts are important from an equity standpoint. - Consider projected demographic changes.